 Her work has garnered awards from the California News Publishers Association and the California Teachers Association.

 In addition to The Mercury News, her stories have appeared in The Sacramento Bee, Oakland Tribune, The Monterey County Herald, The Vacaville Reporter, Daily Democrat, The Palo Alto Daily News, Vallejo Times–Herald, and East Bay Times.

 Previously, she worked various beats for The Mercury News and Bay City News Service, a San Francisco-based wire service where she launched her journalism career after graduating with a Bachelor of Arts degree in Communication and History from Saint Mary’s College of California (Go Gaels!).

-A first-generation Afghan-American, I spent a part of my childhood in Iran before moving with my family to the U.S. and eventually settling in Northern California at the age of 7.
-Writing has been an outlet for me from a young age, when I’d spend hours writing short stories, poetry and newspaper articles.
-What started as a childhood hobby has blossomed into a full-time profession and a key part of my identity.
+Afghan by heritage, Khalida spent a part of her childhood in Iran before moving with her family to the U.S. and eventually settling in Northern California at the age of 7.
+She has been passionate about writing and storytelling from a young age when she would spend hours penning short stories, poems, and newspaper stories.